goosst/Floorheating/README.md

 * Model predictive control relies to have a model of your environment.
 This is however - deliberatly - kept very simple (two node thermal network with an observer to correct model inaccuracies).

 # Status
-Running for quite some weeks in one room.

 To do:
-- [ ] extend to multiple rooms (being tested now)
+- [x] extend to multiple rooms
+- [ ] Increase accuracy of relation between water temperature and thermostat setpoint
 - [ ] documentation
+- [ ] link with scheduled room temperature (i.e. use future room temp information instead of instant setpoint)
 - [ ] potential autotuning to automatically learn a model of a room
-- [ ] Increase accuracy of relation between water temperature and thermostat setpoint
+- [ ] use predictive outdoor information